-For the purposes of both inheritance and gift tax, the value of any rights of possession is deducted from the beneficiary's portion, if such a special possession has been provided for in a will or a deed of gift.
+For the purposes of both inheritance and gift tax, the value of any rights of possession is deducted from the beneficiary's portion if such a special possession has been provided for in a will or a deed of gift.
 The value of the right of possession is not as such taxable, but income derived from the right of possession constitutes taxable income.
 For example, the title of a house may be donated to person A, but the donor may retain the right to use the house.
 In this case, person A is taxed on the value of the house less the value of the possession right (calculated according to a formula) and the donor is taxed only on income received from the right of possession (e.g., rental income).
-However, person A may deduct as their acquisition cost the value of the house including the value of the possession right in the capital gains taxation upon a subsequent disposal.
+However, person A may deduct as his or her acquisition cost the value of the house including the value of the possession right in the capital gains taxation upon a subsequent disposal.

-Both gift and inheritance tax have two brackets – the lower tax bracket I applies to close relatives and the higher tax bracket II applies to more distant relatives and to beneficiaries and donees that are not relatives of the decedent or donor.7 The taxes are progressive within both brackets.
-As an example of the applicable rates in 2020 in tax bracket I, the tax payable on an inheritance portion of €200,000 is €21,700.
+Both gift and inheritance tax have two brackets – the lower tax bracket I applies to close relatives, and the higher tax bracket II applies to more distant relatives and to beneficiaries and donees that are not relatives of the decedent or donor.7 The taxes are progressive within both brackets.
+As an example of the applicable rates in 2021 in tax bracket I, the tax payable on an inheritance portion of €200,000 is €21,700.
 An inheritance portion of €1 million is subject to a tax of €149,700 at the lower limit of €1 million and at 19 per cent on any part exceeding €1 million.
 In tax bracket II, rates are roughly double those of bracket I.

 The Inheritance and Gift Tax Act leaves considerable room for tax planning.
 It may, for example, be wise to pass down property to a greater number of beneficiaries to multiply recipient-specific allowances and thresholds, but also to mitigate progressivity.
 The same goals may be obtained by skipping generations by willing or donating property to, for example, grandchildren.8 Rights of possession are also frequently retained to lower the valuation of the donated property and hence the payable gift tax.